West Bangka Regency: Administrative districts

 Note: (a) including the kelurahan of Kelapa. (b) including three offshore islands - Pulau Batubelilik, Pulau Batudatek and Pulau Semumbung.

 (c) comprising 5 kelurahan (Keranggan, Menjelang, Sungai Baru, Sungai Daeng and Tanjung) and 4 desa.

-(d) except the 3 kelurahan of Tanjung (post code 33311), Sungai Batu (post code 33312) and Sungai Daeng (post code 33313).
+(d) except the 3 kelurahan of Tanjung (post code 33311), Sungai Baru (post code 33312) and Sungai Daeng (post code 33313).

 (e) there are 85 offshore islets in Jebus and Parittiga Districts.

-(f) the 2010 population of Parittiga District is included in the figure for Jebus District, from which it was cut out.
+(f) the 2010 population of Parittiga District is included in the figure for Jebus District, from which it was cut out in 2011.